thomaspaulin/blog.thomaspaulin.me/content/posts/2021/deckgl-live-flight-info.md

 {{< gist thomaspaulin 3d6961d8090d592eb28d20fae7cbb63d >}}

-Now we have a wall to set the props from a callback we can fetch flight information from the OpenSky Network API.
+Now we have a way to set the props from a callback we can fetch flight information from the OpenSky Network API.
 As a demonstration project, we only care about the latest information for all flights.
 Thus, we will get network's entire state vector set, without authenticating.
 This means our request is: `GET https://opensky-network.org/api/states/all`.

 The response we receive is not in the format [deck.gl](http://deck.gl) expects, and so we'll need to transform it.
 Fortunately, the OpenSky Network API response is easy to handle meaning a simple mapping function is sufficient.